About Teaching Portfolios

 Teaching portfolios are best prepared in consultation with others.
 As you put your portfolio together, seek the advice of colleagues and your academic advisor (if you are a TA).
 Attend a workshop on teaching portfolios (VPTL generally offers one per quarter on teaching statements and portfolios).

-For a teaching portfolio consultation, visit Cardinal Careers and make an appointment with one of the PhD career counselors at the Career Development Center.
+For a teaching portfolio consultation, visit BEAM and meet with one of the PhD career counselors.

 Some students also include their teaching statement in their e-portfolio.
 For more information about e-portfolios, see E-Portfolios: Creating Your Professional Identity.